 (Figure 1).
-Ireland: PFA maturing and non-maturing, lagged eggs from 1SW and MSW, proportion 1SW maturing, and the productivity parameter values for PFA years 1978 to 2016.
-The last five years (2012 to 2016) are forecasts in all cases.
-The dashed horizontal lines in the upper panels are the age-specific SER values.
-Box and whiskers show the 5^{th} , 25^{th} , 50^{th} , 75^{th} and 95^{th} Bayesan Credibility
+Ireland: PFA maturing and non-maturing, lagged eggs from 1SW and MSW, proportion 1SW maturing, and the productivity parameter values for PFA years 1978 to 2018.
+For PFAs, proportion maturing and productivity parameter for the last five years (2014 to 2018) are forecasts (as